meduzen/dotfiles/README.md

 6. Clone this repository to `~/.dotfiles`.
 7. Append `/usr/local/bin/zsh` to the end of your `/etc/shells` file.
 8. Enter the `.dotfiles` directory and run `chmod +x install.sh` (check if still necessary after #583a9a5).
-9. Run `./ install.sh` to start the installation.
+9. Run `./install.sh` to start the installation.
 10. Restore preferences by running `mackup restore` (make sure your [storage provider](https://github.com/lra/mackup/blob/master/doc/README.md#storage) is connected).
 11. Restart your computer to finalize the process.